 The department offers courses leading to a B.S. degree in political science, with a choice of specified areas of emphasis.
 The department also provides courses in support of the social science, secondary education option for teachers, as well as a minor in political science.

 Political science majors at Boise State University have an opportunity to enjoy a unique and challenging educational experience.
-The university’s location in the capital city provides many resources not readily available at other schools, including such resources as the state law library, state archives, and state and
+The university’s location in the capital city provides many resources not readily available at other schools, including such resources as the state law library, state archives, and state and federal government offices.

 The PoliSci Newsletter

 Mar 05 2014

 Assistant Professor Michael Allen was interviewed for KTVB news this week.
 The news segment focused